Fall Allergies in Italy: How to Enjoy Your Trip Without the Sneezes

 5. Master the Art of Allergy-Proofing

-- Keep accommodation windows closed during peak pollen hours
+Keep hotel windows closed during peak pollen hours

-- Invest in a portable air purifier for your hotel room
+Consider a portable HEPA air purifier for your room

 6. Tap into Local Wisdom